Candle Burning Tips from the World of WoodWick - a world of relaxation, candlelight, and the soothing sound of a crackling fire.

 All WoodWick Candles are tested in laboratories in America before they are launched into the market place.
 The laboratory test for many things such as burn time, consistency of fragrance throughout the burn and to ensure that each individual fragrance of candle burns well in a draught free environment.

-- A WoodWick Hearthwick candle will burn for up to 80 hours.
+- A WoodWick Hearthwick candle will burn for approximately 50 hours.

-- A WoodWick large candle jar will burn for up to 180 hours.
+- A WoodWick large candle jar will burn for approximately 130 hours.

-- A WoodWick medium candle jar will burn for up to 100 hours.
+- A WoodWick medium candle jar will burn for approximately 60 hours.

-- A WoodWick mini candle jar will burn for up to 20 hours.
+- A WoodWick mini candle jar will burn for approximately 20 hours.

 These burn times assume that you use the candle as directed on the product label and to ensure you get the most out of your WoodWick candles it is best to burn them for the time shown on the product label on the bottom of the candle.
 Each time you light a candle ensure that you burn it long enough for the melted wax to reach the sdies of the glass as this will optimise your burn time.